ritiek/ritiek.github.io/content/posts/2025-12-18-streaming-my-jellyfin-media-from-rpi5-to-a-decade-old-fire-tv-stick-2nd-gen.md

 Right now, I've been telling rffmpeg to login into my personal lappy as my default user via SSH.
 I need to create a jellyfin specific user on my lappy with limited permissions, and re-configure rffmpeg to login as this user instead.

 **UPDATE:** I've accounted for this after a few days later.
 I created a Jellyfin-specific user on my lappy with its own SSH key for authentication.
 Diff of my NixOS config for this change can be found [here](https://github.com/ritiek/dotfiles/commit/b9cc6eb15d74ba9f3b75d5b6be22b6bdd5ec7a81).
+I also had to [enable libfdk_aac support in ffmpeg](https://github.com/ritiek/dotfiles/commit/e2389bab8ec2feffc30ddf85414c03b619fd2178) to be able to transcode some media files properly.

 ## Thoughts